 Farther afield, in the state capital, Springfield, there is the largest collection of authentic Abraham Lincoln historic sites in the world, from the award-winning Abraham Lincoln Presidential Library and Museum to his home, where he lived from 1844 to 1861.

-In Indianapolis, the spirit of America’s West comes alive at the Eiteljorg Museum of American Indians and Western Art, where past diverse exhibitions have included both the histories of pistols and motorcycles.
 The Beatles, on the other hand, are one of the main features in a permanent exhibition at the Rock and Roll Hall of Fame and Museum in Cleveland, Ohio.

 The state can lay claim to two No 1 attractions – the Columbus Zoo and Aquarium in Powell, north of Columbus, the state capital, which was named America’s top zoo (it has almost 9,000 animals) by the USA Travel Guide in 2009, and the Columbus’s Center of Science and Industry, which, with 300 interactive exhibits, was voted the No 1 science centre by Parents Magazine.